Voting by Mail

 Q: How do I vote?

 A: You must be a registered voter to receive a ballot.
-Your Clerk’s Office will prepare and mail your ballot packet approximately 3 weeks before the election.
+Your Clerk’s Office will mail your ballot packet approximately 18 days before the election.

 You may return your voted ballot: by mail, or in-person at a designated place of deposit.
 All ballots must be received by the Clerk’s Office by 7:00 p.m. on Election Day.
 Postmarks do not count!